 Many countries also have plans in place for isolating infected travelers and quarantining anyone who has traveled with them.
 Response plans also outline how to limit the spread of the disease if a pandemic occurs.

-Check out the links on the next page for more information about avian influenza and flu pandemics.
+Check out the links below for more information about avian influenza and flu pandemics.

 Related HowStuffWorks Articles

 - APHIS Veterinary Services: Highly Pathogenic Avian Influenza http://www.aphis.usda.gov/lpa/pubs/fsheet_faq_notice/faq_ahhpai.pdf